 ...the Bundles of Efficient Algorithms for Science and Technology, that is!!

-Bestiary is a LaTeX-inspired mathematical computing environment and full programming language built around several C-based, animal-themed mathematics libraries.
+Bestiary is a LaTeX-inspired mathematical computing environment built around several C-based, animal-themed mathematics libraries.
 It combines a language, command-line interface, and GUI application so that these libraries can be used together as one unified system.
 Its core idea is simple: mathematical expressions should be typed the way mathematicians already write them.
 Each library is referred to as a "BEAST," and provides a set of commands that can be accessed in Bestiary.
 All commands in Bestiary start with a backslash \ character, and the language is themed after LaTeX, such that many objects can be defined in a way identical to how they would be typed in LaTeX.

-Bestiary is currently in active development and a lot is expected to be added in the future.
-However, v1.2.0 and beyond can be expected to be stable and efficient for regular use.
-Future releases will add new features to the core BEAST libraries where useful and fix any bugs that may be discovered, but the core architecture and functionality will remain the same.
-Bestiary has mostly been tested on the GNU/Linux operating system, so it is expected to be less stable on Windows, but it is supported and developed for Windows as well.
-MacOS support is planned for the near future, and there is already an unofficial Makefile in the repository that can be used to build it yourself for a Mac system.
+Bestiary is currently in active development, but as of v2.0.0, it can be expected to be stable and efficient for regular use.
+Future releases will add new features to the core BEAST libraries, add new BEASTs, and fix any bugs that may be discovered, but the core architecture, GUI layout, and basic functionality will remain the same.
+Bestiary has mostly been tested on the GNU/Linux operating system, so there is more support for it than for Windows, but it is supported and developed for Windows as well.
+Build files for an unofficial Mac version exist in the source, but MacOS is not supported at this time.

 Installation